aminabhi50/Traffic-Sign-Recognition/README.md

 #### German Traffic Sign Recognition Benchmark (GTSRB)
 The dataset used can be downloaded here - https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign

-This dataset is an image classification dataset, which consists of 51839 images belonging to 43 different traffic signs with unbalanced class frequencies, having varying light conditions and rich backgrounds, and image sizes vary between 15x15 to 250x250 pixels:
+This dataset is an image classification dataset, which consists of 51839 images belonging to 43 different traffic signs with unbalanced class frequencies, having varying light conditions and rich backgrounds, and image sizes vary between 15x15 to 250x250 pixels.
+Sample images of dataset is shown in below figure:

 **Training Data :** 39209 images <br/>
 **Testing Data :** 12630 images